donedgardo/blog/content/blog/top-down-alien-adventure-game-jam-experience.md

 * Immersive music that placed the player in a mysterious mood.
 * AI entities can become your workers to build things for you.

-Yeah, looking back... maybe a little too much, lets see.
+Yeah, looking back... maybe a little too much, let's see.

 # The Process